a2life/vueTSInterface/readme.md

 - textExtract plugin has been replaced with miniCSSExtract plugin

 Overall, 'webpack.config.js' has been heavily modified.
-The component's script secsions  use lang='ts' and exported object is of type Vue.extend.
+The component's script secsions  use lang='ts' and exported objects are of type 'Vue.extend'.

 Preriquisites
 - nodejs installed globally